hirosystems/docs/clarinet-debug-contract.md

   - **Continue**: Continue execution until hitting a breakpoint or completing execution (`continue` or `c` command)
 - Evaluate and print the result of any expression (`print` or `p` command)

-To initiate a debug session, first enter the REPL console using the command below.
+To initiate a debug session, first enter the Read, Evaluate, Print, Loop (REPL) console using the command shown below.

 ```
 clarinet console